polyfony-inc/polyfony/README.md

 Store\Request
 ```
 The last on stores your key-value only for the time of the current request.
-Some of those engines have more capabilities than others, but all implement the basic interface.
+Some of those engines have more capabilities than others, but all implement the basic interface and can store both variables, arrays, or raw data.

 ### Runtime